 The changing world of organized crime means a change in the way that KYC functions.
 There is a growing convergence between international terrorism and organised crime and so money laundering requires a more integrated and robust response.

-Both AML and KYC developed global importance during 2019 because of various terrorist attacks.
+Both AML and KYC developed global importance since 2019 because of various terrorist attacks.
 The fifth anti-money laundering directive of the European Commission (AMLD5) introduced amendments for financial institutions, prepaid cards, credit institutions, real estate, the legal sector, and virtual currencies.
 This most recent directive requires companies to perform due diligence on customers for all these financial products and services.

 Now identity verification is required when using prepaid cards remotely for any amount over EUR 50.
 Prepaid card providers now have to practice customer due diligence on every transaction or when depositing more than €150 in the account.
 All these measures are designed to help authorities control the use of prepaid cards for illegal fund transfers.